chulminy/AE_ENVE_GEOE_121/README.md

 |Module 00|[<img src="https://via.placeholder.com/120x80">]() [<img src="https://via.placeholder.com/120x80">]() [<img src="https://via.placeholder.com/120x80">]() |[<img src="https://via.placeholder.com/120x80">]() [<img src="https://via.placeholder.com/120x80">]() [<img src="https://via.placeholder.com/120x80">]() |

 ## Quiz
 The quizzes will be delivered through the MATLAB Grader like tutorials or homework assignments.
 The major differences are a time limit and a limited submission (only one time).
 Although students do not pass pre-designed tests, they are not able to go back and edit their submitted solutions.
-Students are strongly encouraged that their solutions are fully tested and evaluated using a MATLAB editor before submitting.
+Students are strongly encouraged to test and evaluate their solutions using a MATLAB editor before submitting.  (*Comment: are they be able to evaluate sols with the matlab grader? like "run the script"?)

-The students must thoroughly prepare and be ready for taking the online quizzes in advance, such as internet connection, computer peripheral devices, MATLAB access, laptop power status, personal circumstance.
-If they fail for some reason, the students should contact both the First-Year Engineering Office and the instructor and provide sensible reasons.
-If accepted, each student will receive a different set of quizzes that are different from the initial quizzes
+The students must thoroughly prepare and be ready for taking the online quizzes in advance, checking their internet connection, computer peripheral devices, MATLAB access, laptop power status, personal circumstance.
+If they fail for some reason, the students should contact both the First-Year Engineering Office and the instructor to provide reasonable excuses.
+If accepted, each student will receive a different set of quizzes that are different from the original quizzes.
 ### Schedule
 |Exam|Topics|Date|Duration|
 |:---|:-------|:-----|:----|